Meet OUr

 With this platform, along with BWA, Tiffany hopes to shed some light & erase some of the stigma against mental health in the black community.

-In pursuit of peace and happiness, Tiffany enjoys activities that will stimulate her growth and alleviate stress such as hiking, bicycling, and painting outdoors.
+In pursuit of peace and happiness, Tiffany enjoys activities that will stimulate her growth and alleviate stress such as dancing, hiking, bike riding, painting outdoors and car karaoke.
 She cherishes spending time with friends and family whether it’s vacationing or celebrating each other’s lives.
 She strives to stay centered and maintain balance through this personal accomplishment called LIFE.